tembo-io/pgmq/CONTRIBUTING.md

 PGXN is a centralized network to make it easier to install and manage PostgreSQL extensions.

-You can install PGMQ directly using PGXN, the PostgreSQL Extension Network, which is a distribution system for open-source PostgreSQL extension libraries.
+Install PGXN Client:

+You can install the PGXN client by following the instructions provided in the [PGXN Client Installation Guide](https://pgxn.github.io/pgxnclient/install.html)

 Install PGMQ using PGXN

 ```bash
 pgxn install pgmq
 ```

-Alternatively, you can install manually using the following commands:
+Alternatively, you can manually install PGMQ by downloading and building from the source using the following commands:

 ```
 curl -LO https://api.pgxn.org/dist/pgmq/1.4.2/pgmq-1.4.2.zip